cjdrake/boolexpr/doc/source/advanced.rst

 Unknown Propagation
 ^^^^^^^^^^^^^^^^^^^

-The ``Logical`` expression node represents a value that is constant, but the particular 0/1 value is not known.
+The :class:`Logical <boolexpr.Logical>` expression node represents a value that is constant, but the particular 0/1 value is not known.
 The simplification operator will perform *optimistic* X propagation on these values.